 Bellevue's Comprehensive Plan provides the roadmap for growth in the city.
 Washington State's Growth Management Act (GMA) directs counties and cities to periodically update their Comprehensive Plans.
-Council launched the update on February 28, 2022 and must adopt the changes by 2024.
-The Environmental Services Commission is directed by Council to be involved in the update of the Utilities element of the Comprehensive Plan.
+Council launched the update on February 28, 2022 and must adopt the changes by June 2024.
+The Transportation Commission is directed to be involved in reviewing and updating the Transportation Element and policies related to transportation issues.